Online Exams and Proctored Testing

 - View the Examity Student Quick Guide (PDF) and video tour

 - Please note: Examity can only be used for electronic exams.
 Reference your course syllabus to see how your exams are administered.
-All engineering and statistics courses have paper exams at this time.
+At this time all engineering courses and some statistics courses have paper exams.

 Step 3: After finding a proctorSubmit Examination Proctor Agreement